Bhakra Dam

-Nangal Dam is another dam in Punjab downstream of Bhakra Dam.
-However, sometimes both the dams together are called Bhakra-Nangal Dam though they are two separate dams.

 History

-The Bhakra-Nangal multipurpose dams were among the earliest river valley development schemes undertaken by India after independence though the project had been conceived long before India became a free nation.
-The agreement for this project had been signed by the then Punjab Revenue Minister, Sir Chhotu Ram in November 1944 with Raja of Bilaspur and finalised the project plan on 8 January 1945.
+The Bhakra-Nangal multipurpose dams were among the earliest river valley development schemes undertaken by India after independence, though the project had been conceived long before India became a free nation.
+Sir Chhotu Ram is widely regarded as father of the Bhakra Dam.
+He conceptualised the Bakhra Dam in early 1923.
+Later, the agreement for this project was signed by the then Punjab revenue minister, Sir Chhotu Ram with the Raja of Bilaspur in November 1944 and the project plan was finalised on 8 January 1945.
 Preliminary works commenced in 1946.
 Construction of the dam started in 1948; Jawaharlal Nehru poured the first bucket of concrete into the dry riverbed of the Sutlej on 17 November 1955, as a symbolic initiation of the work.
 Addressing a gathering there, he said, "This is a gift to the people of India and to the future generations from the workers who built this dam", calling for "raising a memorial" at the dam "in honour" of the workers.
 The dam was completed by the end of 1963.
 Successive stages were completed by the early 1970s.